-Since 1 January 2015 the Company is the head entity of an income tax consolidated group.
-On 30 March 2022, the Company elected to convert the income tax consolidated group into a multiple entry consolidated group (MEC group) and continues to be the head entity.
+Since 1 January 2015 the Company is a wholly-owned subsidiary in a tax consolidated group with Hollard Holdings Australia Pty Ltd ("HHA") as the head entity.
+Effective 30 March 2022, HHA elected to convert into a multiple entry consolidated (MEC) group, of which the Company continues to be a member of.